omerfarukyuce/Istanbul-Traffic-Density-Analysis-December-2024-/README.md

 ![Time Series Graph And Bot Regions](screenshots/BotTrafficRegionAndTrafficTrends.png) *Traffic trends over time for selected GEOHASH regions and it shows bot traffic regions*

+## 📦 Requirements
+- Python 3.8+
+- Streamlit
+- Pandas
+- PyDeck
+- Altair

+## 📊 Data Source

+Data is obtained from the IMM Open Data Portal.
+The dataset shows traffic density in Istanbul on a GEOHASH basis.

+## 🔍 Usage

+1. Select a GEOHASH region from the sidebar
+2. View traffic density on the map
+3. Examine statistics and graphs
+4. Optionally download filtered data in CSV format

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.